liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-publishing-content-dynamically/04-publishing-assets.markdown

 displayed in the application to which the asset belongs.
 For example, a blog entry would be displayed in the Blogs application where it was created.
 Likewise, a forum post would be displayed in the Message Boards application where it was created.
-Similarly, a generic web content instance would be displayed in the Asset Publisher of its configured display page.
+Similarly, a generic web content article would be displayed in the Asset Publisher of its configured display page.
 See the section below on display pages for more information.

 +$$$

-**Tip:** When the Asset Publisher displays web content instances that have an associated small image, the small image becomes a link to the full instance.
-To use this feature, add or edit a web content instance that the Asset Publisher should display.
+**Tip:** When the Asset Publisher displays web content articles that have an associated small image, the small image becomes a link to the full article.
+To use this feature, add or edit a web content article that the Asset Publisher should display.
 Before clicking *Publish*, click on *Abstracts*, flag *Small Image*, and upload an image.
 Then click *Publish*.
-Once your web content instance appears in the Asset Publisher's list, clicking the small image takes you to the full instance.
+Once your web content article appears in the Asset Publisher's list, clicking the small image takes you to the full article.

 $$$